armory/docs/content/en/includes/aurora-borealis/borealis-yaml-canary-example.md

                     units: seconds # The unit for the interval: 'seconds', 'minutes' or 'hours'.
                     numberOfJudgmentRuns: 1 # How many times the queries get run.
                     # rollBackMode: manual # Optional Defaults to 'automatic' if omitted.
 Uncomment to require a manual review before rolling back if automated analysis detects an issue.
                     # rollForwardMode: manual # Optional.
 Defaults to 'automatic' if omitted.
-Uncomment to require a manual review before continuing deployment if automated analysis determines the application is healthy.
+Uncomment to require a manual review before continuing deployment if automated analysis determines the app is healthy.
                     queries: # Specify a list of queries to run.
 Reference them by the name you assign in analysis.queries.
                     - containerCPUSeconds
                     - avgMemoryUsage